douggreen/iamhere/README.md

 Trust is a foundation of this initiative, established through a structured referral system, safety measures, and clear community guidelines.
 See sections [Trust Through Ratings](#trust-through-ratings) and [Trust and Safety](#trust-and-safety).

 **Organizational Support:**
 Built around communities and organizations, this program encourages people from various religious, civic, and educational organizations to connect on a personal level.
-While the idea starts in Winchester, Virginia with the Valley Interfaith Council, our aim is to create a replicable framework and technology for any community.
+While the idea starts in Winchester, Virginia with the Valley Interfaith Council (VIC), our aim is to create a replicable framework and technology for any community.
 See [How the Program is Organized](#how-the-program-is-organized).

 **Focus on Social Connections:**
 This initiative centers on creating organic social connections through shared meals.
 Events are unstructured, with no agenda beyond connection.
 This is different from other meal-sharing programs that focus on structured dialogue.